HarrisonWismer/RadialProfile/README.md

 To create the environment open the conda command prompt and enter the following command to create an environment named napariEnv:

-conda env create --file rpEnv.yml
+conda env create -f rpEnv.yml

+This will create a new Conda environment named napariEnv with all dependencies installed.

 If performing a manual installation of necessary packages, the following packages must be installed to use the script:
 - napari